CogentRedTester/mpv-scripts/README.md

 However, I have added an extra function and script message to allow for changing the layout during runtime using profiles

+# playlist-shuffle #
+shuffles the playlist and moves the current file to the start of the playlist

 # autoload #
 Exactly the same as the script available here: https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua